-Coastal managers, engineers, biologists, planners, and policymakers use the hydrographic data collected by Bay Hydro II to understand the formation and habitats of the Chesapeake.
+Coast Survey uses data acquired by Bay Hydro II to update Chesapeake Bay’s 50 nautical charts, in paper, digital, and electronic formats.
+Coastal managers, engineers, biologists, planners, and policymakers also use the data to understand the formation and habitats of the Chesapeake.
 With this information, they are better equipped to make decisions about today’s critical issues, such as managing fisheries, regulating coastal development, and assessing coastal resources.